9 Real Estate Prospecting Letter Templates for Lead Outreach

 (Insert signature)

-You can find out what type of clients are in your farm area by using a data source like Claritas.
-With a single report from Claritas, you can get extensive market data for up to three areas, including demographics, behavior, and even financial activity.
-If you aren’t confident in your knowledge of your audience, a marketing report is an important long-term investment.
+Find out what type of clients are in your farm area by using a data source like Claritas.
+With a single report from Claritas, get extensive market data for up to three areas, including demographics, behavior, and financial activity.
+If you aren’t confident in your knowledge of your audience, a marketing report is an essential long-term investment.

 2. Low Inventory Letter